Tax-raising Affordable Care Act started in wrong house of Congress

 Contact: Paul J. Beard II or Timothy Sandefur

 Status: Plaintiff appealed to the D.C.
 Circuit Court of Apppeals on Jul.
 5, 2013.
 Briefing completed Dec.
 20, 2013.
 Oral argument held on May 8, 2014.
 The D.C.
 Court of Appeals issued an adverse decision.
-Plaintiff will file a petition for rehearing on banc on Oct.
-6, 2014.
+Plaintiff's petition for rehearing en banc filed on October 6, 2014.
+Awaiting decision.